kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 When your project is ready, navigate to the root directory of the project.

 ## Publish and share Kedro-Viz automatically

-When your project is ready, navigate to the root directory of the project.

 There are two ways to publish and share your Kedro-Viz: